Study Enquiry Form

 Complete all fields on the study Enquiry form, and a dedicated programme advisor will contact you.

-- Teaches students how to identify, analyse, and act on industry trends and needs.
+- Forward-Looking Perspective: The Master’s degree in business administration provides a future-focused outlook.
+Students learn to identify, analyse, and capitalise on emergent industry trends and needs.

 The Master of Business Administration is an 18-month course that gives students the chance to attain their master’s while working.

 This MBA course is ideal for students who want to work independently.
 The hybrid format of this programme offers the perfect solution for those who wish to advance their careers but are already employed.
 The modules for this remote learning option include case study analysis, workshops, tutorials, and self-directed reading.
 Furthermore, workshop sessions are conducted in a hybrid manner using a combination of online and in-person classes.
 This promotes collaborative intelligence by giving academics a chance to interact with one another.

 (In areas with enough demand, classes are held in person.)